Our staff come to work to care for others and it is important for all members of the public and our staff to be treated with courtesy and respect.

 Patient Participation Group PPG

 If you would like to be a forum member and shape the way we deliver our service please let the reception team know.
 Quarterly Meetings are to be held at Roseworth Surgery from 1—2pm.
-All new members are welcome Future dates: 17/3, 16/6, 29/9, 15/12/2020.
+Please note this is suspended due to Covid.

 As a practice we have approximately 200 unattended appointments every month

 We deal with non attendance and lateness proactively so that our services are not strained we will send a letter if a patient had missed 3 appointments in the last 6 months before further action is considered